The Community and Homefields

 Two $500 grants support Homefields’ community engagement at Manor Market Millersville, and our participation in the National Butterfly Association’s July Count.
 The latter monitors the health of butterfly populations in North America, as well as providing instruction on how to design and create butterfly gardens.

-• Business practice students from Franklin and Marshall college (F&M) conducted a research project at Homefields about our CSA member loyalty.
+F&M College business students conducted a research project at Homefields about our CSA member loyalty.
 Their findings were useful in planning the current season.

-• Film-making students from F&M chose Homefields as their subject, creating a documentary which included interviews with the farm team and c0-founder Linda Strauss.
+Film-making students from F&M also chose Homefields as their subject, creating a documentary which included interviews with the farm team and co-founder Linda Strauss.

 Homefields received the 2013 Walker Center’s Distinguished Civic Leadership Award from Millersville University, recognizing “individuals or organizations that make noteworthy civic and community contributions of local, regional, national or international impact and who have been a catalyst for encouraging civic engagement on the part of others.”

 Homefields received the C. Emlen Urban Preservation and Honor Award at the 41st Annual Meeting of the Historic Preservation Trust of Lancaster County in November 2007.
-The award was for outstanding effort in preserving and restoring a 140-year-old outbuilding (our current office), and is especially cherished as it was accomplished by reusing all salvageable material, primarily through volunteer labor and expertise, including donations from blueprint to timber framing, masonry, electrical, roofing, and flooring.
+The award was for outstanding effort in preserving and restoring a 140-year-old outbuilding (our current office).